$Z^n$-free groups are CAT(0): Gluing CAT(0) spaces

 Now, consider the case when $X$ is an infinite graph of spaces.
 In this case the corresponding graph $\Gamma$ is also infinite.
+Both $X$ and $\Gamma$ are countable graphs, since $G$ is a countable group.
 We need a preliminary step.
 If $K$ intersects vertex spaces, pick an arbitrary vertex space $V$ with $V\cap K\neq \emptyset$; otherwise, choose any vertex space $V$ in $X$.
-Starting with $V$, build an ascending chain of finite connected subgraphs $X_0\subset X_1\subset\dots\subset X$ of $X$ which exhaust $X$, and consider the corresponding subgraphs $\Gamma_0\subset\Gamma_1\subset\dots\subset \Gamma$ of $\Gamma$.
+Starting with $V$, build an ascending chain of finite connected subspaces $X_0\subset X_1\subset\dots\subset X$ of $X$ which exhaust $X$, and consider the corresponding subgraphs $\Gamma_0\subset\Gamma_1\subset\dots\subset \Gamma$ of $\Gamma$.
 The fundamental groups $G_0\subset G_1\subset\dots$ of these subgraphs form an ascending chain of subgroups of $G=\pi_1(\Gamma)$.
 The subgraphs $\Gamma_i$ exhaust $\Gamma$; therefore, the subgroups $G_i$ exhaust $G$.
 Since $G$ is finitely generated, the chain of subgroups must stabilize after finitely many steps: Therefore, the finite subgraph $\Gamma_n$ has the same fundamental group as $\Gamma$, and so for the corresponding subspace $X_n$ we have that $\pi_1(X_n)=\pi_1(X)$.
-Given a compact subset $K$, we may need to replace $X_n$ by a larger subgraph $X_m$ so as to include $K$.
+Given a compact subset $K$, we may need to replace $X_n$ by a larger subspace $X_m$ so as to include $K$.
 Clearly, a core in $X_m$ is a core in $X$, so we can apply to $X_m$ the procedure described above to find a core.

 \end{proof}